Avalionnet/Remote_Web_Proxy/README.md

 This is made possible by the following clause announced in the updated FAQ:

-If image is missing, please refer to markdown
+If the following image is missing, please refer to markdown

 ![image](https://user-images.githubusercontent.com/48002577/202707570-1b8c1fc6-a838-47dc-9fc0-6b43b005a308.png)

 ## Telemetry for sample testcases provided

-If image is missing, please refer to markdown
+If the following image is missing, please refer to markdown

 ![image](https://user-images.githubusercontent.com/48002577/202711688-e329d283-94bb-4fdc-8d31-5cfd81ac5b58.png)